-On May 15, 2021, the Center for Disease Control (CDC) issued guidance titled Operational Strategy for K-12 Schools through Phased Prevention, which recommends schools continue to use the current COVID-19 prevention strategies for the 2020-2021 school year.
+The most recent guidance from the Center for Disease Control (CDC) titled, Guidance for COVID-19 Prevention in K-12 Schools, updated August 5, 2021, recommends strategies for safe in-person operation of schools for the 2021-22 school year that are referenced in this document..
 This Plan will remain in effect until further guidance is provided by the CDC, MIOSHA and/or the Washtenaw County Health Department.